Dan Bowling

-Dan Carr Bowling, II (born November 16, 1946) is an American politician of the Democratic Party.
+Dan Carr Bowling, II (November 16, 1946 - July 19, 2023) was an American politician of the Democratic Party.
 He is a former member of the Virginia House of Delegates.
 He represented the 3rd district in the southwest part of the state, including Buchanan County and parts of Russell and Tazewell Counties.
 He was defeated by Will Morefield in his bid for reelection on November 3, 2009.